I Failed the TEAS Test … Now What?

 1. You can recover

 The TEAS exam is high stakes in that it’s a big component to your admission into a nursing program.
 But it’s not an all-or-nothing, single opportunity.
-As long as you’re willing to pay for the assessment, you’re allowed to retake the test as many times as you’d like.
-That means it’s possible to close the gap on subsequent tries if you put in the necessary work.
+As long as you’re willing to pay for the assessment, you’re allowed to retake the test.1 That means it’s possible to close the gap on subsequent tries if you put in the necessary work.

-Josh Turner, a Senior Director of Admissions at Rasmussen College, says it’s not unheard of for students to fall short on their initial attempt but recover on subsequent tries.
+Josh Turner, a Senior Director of Admissions at Rasmussen University, says it’s not unheard of for students to fall short on their initial attempt but recover on subsequent tries.

 “It’s pretty common to see people move the needle, but it depends on how big the deficit is,” Turner says.
 “Ten points is doable—and we’ve actually seen students make 15-point improvements, but once you get past that point it’s tougher.”